Nexus-Mods/Vortex/external/modmeta-db/docu.md

 A compliant server should support one of the following protocols.
 It should document which protocol it uses and whether it syncs with other servers.
-If it does, you should also explain which servers those are, if it caches results from those servers and if it caches, how long it will hold cache results.
+If it does, you should also explain
+- which servers those are
+- whether it caches results from those servers
+- if it caches, how long it will hold cache results

 ## REST